dotkernel/dot-geoip/README.md

 ## Manage GeoLite2 database

-You can download/update a specific GeoLite2 database, by running the following command:
+You can download/update a specific GeoLite2 database by running the following command:

 ```shell
 php ./bin/cli.php geoip:synchronize -d {DATABASE}